-- Alibaba Cloud ECS instances: For more information about how to enable relevant ports, see Add security group rules.
+- ECS instances: For more information about how to enable the ports, see Add security group rules.

-- Machines from on-premises data centers or other CSPs: For more information about how to enable relevant ports, see relevant solutions.
+- Servers from data centers or other CSPs: For more information about how to enable the ports, see the corresponding solutions.

 Verify the result

-If the cluster status is Normal, this cluster has been created.
-If the value of Instances is same as the number of instances that you added, the instance has been added.
+- If the value of Instances is the same as the number of added instances, the instances are added.

 What to do next